 For example, if we are paying EMIs at 11 percent interest on an outstanding loan amount of Rs 50 lakh for the next 15 years, we would be looking at 180 more EMIs with the EMI value as Rs 56,830.

-If we do not pay during these three months, then the outstanding loan balance will increase and so will the monthly EMIs.
+If we do not pay during the three out of seven months, then the outstanding loan balance will increase and so will the monthly EMIs.
 In our example, the monthly EMI will increase to Rs 58,393.

 So, in this case, a three-month non-payment will cost us Rs 1,563 more, for each of the next 180 EMI payments.

 Here is the table illustrating it:-

 As is wont, RBI’s announcement is a nudge for lenders to act, with the final decision to roll it out resting with the latter.